 “You all are going to get stuck in a dangerous place,” it read.

 Suddenly, a big tornado appeared, and they all started shivering and screaming together.
 All four of the children, and the magician, were carried away by the tornado.
 The magician realized that these games were scary and dangerous.
-The spell put everyone in danger.
+The spell had put everyone in danger.

 The tornado had left them in an igloo.
 They all started to shiver due to the severe cold.
 Soon, Mr. Berry got an idea.
-He whispered the plan to his assistants.
+He whispered his plan to his assistants.
 Teddy took out the piggy bank from his coat and Mr. Berry started to chant the spell again.
 The same tornado appeared and this time, threw them to a beautiful house in Scotland.
 They were all very happy that they were safe.

 They finally realized that some magic tricks could go wrong and they were dangerous to be tried without proper knowledge.
-Thereafter, they did only simple magical shows to avoid troubles.
+Thereafter, they did only simple magical shows to avoid trouble.
 Gradually they shifted to their native place with the money they earned through their shows, and lived happily ever after.

-Music, dancing, and cooking are the domains of her interest.
-She helps her mother in household work.
+Sisira, an eight-year old child, is a third grade student at Schram Academy, Chennai.
+She was born in Andhra Pradesh.
+Music, dancing, and cooking are her favourite hobbies.
+She also likes to help her mother around the house.
 She is a creative storyteller and loves to write suspense thrillers.
-She is very much inspired by music and movies like Jumanji and the Chocolate factory.
-This inspiration brings to life her stories too
+She is very much inspired by music, and movies like Jumanji and Willy Wonka and the Chocolate Factory.
+This inspiration brings her stories to life!